-Feedback Groups: In spring 2020, TDOE also developed three superintendent engagement groups and hosted monthly feedback sessions.
-These groups provided TDOE leadership with critical information and feedback to surface the issues that schools, districts and communities were facing.
+Feedback Groups: In the spring of 2020, TDOE also developed three Superintendent Engagement groups and hosted bi-monthly feedback sessions.
+These groups provided TDOE leadership critical information and feedback to surface the issues schools, districts and communities were facing.
 Each group focused on one of Tennessee's strategic priorities: Academics, Whole Child/Student Readiness, and Educators.
 This group has been especially beneficial in the following areas: